mfcovington/COSOPT-Assembly-Line/README.md

 # COSOPT Assembly Line

+The COSOPT Assembly Line does the following:

+- Converts expression data into COSOPT input files
+- Runs COSOPT
+- Converts COSOPT output into a more user-friendly format

 ## COSOPT Requires Wine or Windows

-Although COSOPT was written to run on Microsoft Windows, it can be run on OS X, Linux, etc. using [Wine](https://wiki.winehq.org/Main_Page).
+Although [COSOPT was written by Marty Straume](http://www.ncbi.nlm.nih.gov/pubmed/15063650) to run on Microsoft Windows, it can be run on OS X, Linux, etc. using [Wine](https://wiki.winehq.org/Main_Page).
 To install Wine on OS X, I recommend [David Baumgold's Wine installation tutorial](http://www.davidbaumgold.com/tutorials/wine-mac/).

 ## Input File Format